aliabudal/Remix-Template-Starter/README.md

 1. build: Runs on every pull request and push to the master branch.
 It checks out the code, sets up Node.js, installs dependencies, and runs ESLint and Prettier to check for linting and formatting errors.

 2. deploy: Runs only on pushes to the master branch, after the build job has completed successfully.
 It checks out the code, installs the Flyctl CLI, and deploys the application to Fly.io using the provided FLY_API_TOKEN secret.

-If you don't want the linting and formatting checks to run on pull requests, you can remove the build job from the workflow configuration file.
+If you want to remove either of those jobs, you can remove the job from the workflow configuration file at `.github/workflows/workflows.yaml`

 **Important**: Make sure to set up the [FLY_API_TOKEN](https://fly.io/docs/reference/deploy-tokens/) secret in your GitHub repository's settings to enable automatic deployment to Fly.io.